HaikuTeam/docs/using-haiku/creating-an-animation.md

 #### USING THE STAGE TO CREATE KEYFRAMES

-If you dragging an element across the stage *at a point in time*, keyframes will automatically be created at that time.
+If you drag an element across the stage *at a point in time*, keyframes will automatically be created at that time.
 That is, dragging an element on stage _is exactly the same as editing the `X Position` and `Y Position` properties in the at that point in time!_

 Both techniques are 'windows' into the same underlying data.